"Never Again" Association

-"Never Again" Association (Stowarzyszenie "Nigdy Więcej") is Poland's leading anti-racist organization, based in Warsaw.
-The organization has its roots in an informal anti-Nazi youth group that was active since 1992.
-It was formally founded in 1996 by Marcin Kornak, a social activist, public life commentator as well as a poet and songwriter who collaborated with independent rock bands.
+"Never Again" Association (Stowarzyszenie "Nigdy Więcej") is a Polish anti-racist organisation, based in Warsaw.
+The organisation has its roots in an informal youth group that was active since 1992.
+It was formally founded in 1996 by Marcin Kornak, a social activist, public life commentator, as well as a poet and songwriter who collaborated with independent rock bands.
 From the age of fifteen, due to an accident, Marcin Kornak lived with a physical disability.

-Since Kornak's death in 2014 the organization is headed by Polish sociologist and political scientist Rafał Pankowski.
+Since Kornak's death in 2014 the organisation is headed by sociologist and political scientist Rafał Pankowski.

-The organization's work scope includes promoting multicultural understanding and contribution to the development of a democratic civil society in Poland and in the broader region of Central and Eastern Europe.
+The organisation's work scope includes promoting multicultural understanding and contribution to the development of a democratic civil society in Poland and in the broader region of Central and Eastern Europe.
 "Never Again" is particularly concerned with the problem of education against racial and ethnic prejudices among the young.

-"Never Again" is an independent organization, not linked to any political party.
+"Never Again" is not linked to any political party.

 Objectives

 The major objectives of the "Never Again" Association include: